MicrosoftDocs/azure-docs/articles/spring-apps/quickstart.md

 ---

-Once deployment has completed, you can access the app at `https://<service instance name>-hellospring.azuremicroservices.io/`.
+Once deployment has completed, you can access the app at `https://<service-instance-name>-hellospring.azuremicroservices.io/`.

 ## Clean up resources